WordPress/wordpress-playground/docs/index.md

 Here's a high-level breakdown of how WordPress Playground works:

+-   `index.html` from Playgrounf website connects to `remote.html` via an `<iframe src="/remote.html">`
--   `wordpress.html` starts a Worker Thread and a ServiceWorker
+-   `remote.html` starts a Worker Thread and a ServiceWorker and sends back the download progress information
 -   The Worker Thread starts PHP and populates the filesystem with a WordPress patched to run on SQLite
 -   The ServiceWorker starts intercepting all HTTP requests and forwarding them to the Worker Thread
--   `wordpress.html` creates an `<iframe src="/index.php">` where the WordPress homepage is rendered
+-   `remote.html` creates an `<iframe src="/index.php">` where the WordPress homepage is rendered

 Visually, it looks like this: